emissary-ingress/emissary/docs/reference/configuration.md

 ### Defining Mappings

 Mapping definitions are fairly straightforward.
-Here's an example for a REST service:
+Here's an example for a REST service which Ambassador will contact using HTTP:

 ```yaml
 ---